nwerblun/runelite_linux_custom_cursor/README.md

 # Changelog
+#### 1.0.6
+* Added a scale feature to scale cursor size.
+Cursors could be unusable if your UI scaling is not 1x.
 #### 1.0.5
 * Huge thanks to GitHub user 'rcnoob' for reminding me this plugin exists by fixing a massive memory leak that would eventually tank performance by caching images and flushing them properly.
 * Added a feature to mirror a cursor vertically/horizontally.
 Many more items can now be used as cursors.